-The value of the Unpaid Principal Balance multiplied by (the Interest rate – Treasury Yield) equals the Yield Maintenance.
+Present Value of the Unpaid Principal Balance multiplied by (the Interest rate – Treasury Yield) equals the Yield Maintenance.

-It is typically ideal to use a calculator designed to provide yield maintenance based on the terms of the loan.
+It is typically ideal to use a calculator that is designed to provide yield maintenance based on the terms of the loan.
 Doing so helps to provide insight into whether or not it is financially sensible to pay off the loan early, such as obtaining a new loan (through refinancing) that offers a lower interest rate or different terms.
 Borrowers should take this step before they decide to pay off a commercial mortgage loan.

 How Does Yield Maintenance Differ from Defeasance?

-Concerning yield maintenance vs defeasance, both allow the borrower to unencumber the commercial property, but they do so with two different processes.
+When it comes to yield maintenance vs defeasance, both allow the borrower to unencumber the commercial property, but they do so with two different processes.
 Yield maintenance is a term that refers to the actual prepayment of the loan.
 That is different from defeasance, which is the substitution of collateral as well as a successor borrower assuming the loan.